wp-plugins/jonradio-multiple-themes/readme.txt

 6. New in V5 tab on Plugin's Settings page

 == Changelog ==

+= 6.0.2 =
+* Fix bug that stripped off Queries in URL Settings

 = 6.0.1 =
 * Store $wp->public_query_vars in Internal Settings for use before 'init' action